TuckerHaydon/P4/README.md

 ## Docker
 For a quick build and test, consider using the included docker file.
 It's not set up to attach to a display, so the 3D example is not built by default.
+Build and run the docker image and speed executable:
 ```
 docker build --tag=p4 . && docker run -it p4
+--> ./speed
 ```

 ## Documentation